tanjadavidov/VSCode/README.md

 # VSCode
-Ovo je Java Script project Tanja
+Ovo je Java Script project
+This is just for chack up